4anonz/KeyScan/README.md

 * Shell features ❌️

 # How does it work.?!
-In this repository, the folder [keyscan] (keyscan) contains the source codes that needs to be compiled before sending it to the victim.
+In this repository, the folder [keyscan](keyscan) contains the source codes that needs to be compiled before sending it to the victim.
 Just install the requirements and KeyScan will automatically compile it for you.!!
 When the victim opens the malicious executable file, the window will be invisible to the victim and the program will also make itself hidden (meaning it will make the executable file hidden).
 At the other side the attacker will be waiting for the victim to open the file, after opened, then a session is opened.

 # Platforms